e-Campus for Doctorates (DIB) and Masters in International Business (MIB)

-Students can post a private message to their teacher and receive the response in the same way.
+Students can post a private message to their professor and receive the response in the same way.

 Please feel free to ask your questions (and about what support Professors can offer).
 Remember that a good relationship with your Professors can be an invaluable source of support.

 Send exercises.
-This is the section where students send their exercises that are to be evaluated by the teacher.
-It is possible that the teacher may consider that the student has not reached the minimum level to pass the unit.
-In this case, the teacher will guide the student so that the material is reviewed and that the exercises are re-done.
+This is the section where students send their exercises that are to be evaluated by the professor.
+It is possible that the professor may consider that the student has not reached the minimum level to pass the unit.
+In this case, the professor will guide the student so that the material is reviewed and that the exercises are re-done.
 The important thing is to learn!

 Students should expect to dedicate a minimum of 12 hours per week working on lessons and assignments.